 The performance measures support the region's transportation planning and decision-making process to monitor and project future system performance.
-These performance measures include both federal measures (Figure 20) and regional measures (Error!
-Reference source not found.).
-Chapter 6 of the RTP reports on the comprehensive evaluation of plan performance using the federal and regional performance measures
+These performance measures include both federal measures (Figure 20) and regional measures (Figure 21).
+Chapter 6 of the RTP reports on the comprehensive evaluation of Plan performance using the federal and regional performance measures.